carlos-dev-research/basic-chatbot/README.md

 # INSTALLATION
-The Code was tested on Windows 10 with Nvidia T600 mobile gpu
+The Code was tested on Windows 10 with Nvidia T600 mobile gpu and 32gb of RAM If your system has less than 22 GB of RAM, please enable system disk memory pooling for optimal performance or comment whisper object

 ## Pre requirements
 1.- Ollama should be installed in the system